 - Social and Emotional Development forms our second Curriculum House.The executive functioning skills of emotional control and monitoring tend to sit within this house as does our sensory integration programme.
 This quadrant also holds our over-riding behaviour and motivation policy and procedures.
 The work associated with this aspect is augmented through the work of our family support team, offering individual interventions as well as supporting families to be full partners in their children's learning

-- The second strand is made up of the “Key skills” as identified in the “National Curriculum (2000).
+- Metacognition Skills form a third house and develop the children's learning to learn skills and thinking skills: This area encompasses many of our focused Executive Functioning skills.
+Executive functions consist of a set skills that help the individual respond, organize and act on information.
+These skills enable us to moderate our behaviour, plan, organize, remember things, prioritize, pay attention and get started on tasks.
+They also help our children use information and experiences from the past to solve current problems.
+This house also includes the “Key skills” as identified in the “National Curriculum (2000).
 Due to the nature of our pupil’s development, the importance of these skills is heightened.
 Whilst the key skills of Literacy and Communication, Numeracy and ICT are delivered in specific and cross curricular modes, we have identified the key skills of “Problem solving & Independent Enquiry”, “Working with others” and “Reflecting on Learning” as being of equal importance and so linked each with specific themes in our curricular map to promote planned teaching & learning opportunities in these areas, which are particularly important to the long-term development of our pupils.

-* The balance of these strands and prioritise will vary for individual pupils and will alter over time.
+* The complexity and flexibility of our curriculum means that each child's needs can be provided for as they change and evolve.
+The balance of these houses and prioritise will vary for individual pupils and will alter over time.